 People are not projects to be fixed or problems to be solved.
 Walking with a young person, often for many years (potentially from year 6 through to year 13) is one of the most powerful ways of seeing long term change.

 To build strong communities and positive change, we must first work to support the youth of our community.
 We are youth-focussed and connections with families are developed over time through trust, through Youth Clubs, through sports, camps, small groups and through mentoring.

 Some young people hear all their lived about how bad they are, or about what they are not good at (both at home and school).
 But we all know that we respond better to encouragement than despair, and research shows that young people in particular do best when helped to see what they are good at, and helped to do more of it.

 In Rock Solid we help build a sense of belonging, mastery, independence and generosity, which in turn leads to increased resilience and the ability to cope better with life’s inevitable ups and downs.
 Our aim is to help build emotional, social, spiritual and cultural resilience in our young people.

 We have a core team of Youth Workers, Interns and support staff, all of whom are part-time.
 In addition we have an amazing team of over 30 volunteer leaders who work under our staff to provide mentors and role models.
 Many of these are tertiary students, who are able to challenge their mentees to dream big.

 A Safe, Non-judgemental Space

-We want to create a safe, non-judgemental relational space where young people feel loved and accepted, yet are able to explore life values and grow.
+We want to create a safe, non-judgemental relational space where young people feel loved and accepted, and are able to explore life values and grow.